-Judging the United States By Foreign Law
+Judging the United States by Foreign Law

-by Robert S. Barker - September 4, 2007
+by Robert Barker - September 4, 2007

 One of the most important controversies in constitutional law today arises out of the increasing tendency of some judges, and particularly justices of the Supreme Court, to use decisions of foreign tribunals as authority for interpreting the United States Constitution.